jamiehenson/critter-collector/README.md

 - Critters have different types assigned to them (either Fire, Water, or Grass), which are respectively more or less effective against other types (e.g. Fire is strong versus Grass, but vulnerable against Water)

 Additional technical notes:
 - The game uses emojis for a lot of its in game art.
-It was developed and mainly tested on MacOS, which has a different emoji library to other OSs.
+It was developed and mainly tested on MacOS (some testing was also done on Windows 10), which has a different emoji library to other OSs.
 Therefore, you may get very slight visual irregularities on OSs other than MacOS
 - The game at present is designed for a landscape viewport.
 The sizing measurements within the game are governed by the viewport height, which makes for a smooth responsive experience on landscape screens (i.e. desktop, landscape mobile), but are not optimised for portrait viewports
 - The controls for the game are the WASD keys or the arrow keys, there are no mobile controls at present - though this is not immediately necessary for the exercise
 - It's worth mentioning that this exercise uses modern CSS functionality and was not developed with legacy support in mind, so an up-to-date Chromium browser is highly recommended